KenDB3/syncWXremix/README.md

 ## Revision History (change log)

+1.04 (2016-02-10)
+* Minor change: Severe Weather Alerts are now a No/Yes prompt instead of Yes/No. This will speed up Logon Events for users that hit the enter key quickly to get to the main menu.

 1.03 (2016-01-25)
 * Just some bug fixes...
 * Tweak getQuerySuffix to also check if the web socket proxy is reported as the public IP of the BBS.
 This now works with the new websocket-telnet-service.js, websocket-rlogin-service.js, and websocket-proxy.js.